GTM Meta Skill

 3. Intent-level assumptions (3–5 one-line bullets)

-4. CSV preview from a real `deepline enrich --rows 0:1` pilot
+4. CSV preview from a real `deepline enrich --rows 0:1` one-row pilot

 5. Credits estimate / range